DanielGriffiths1182/ruby-codewars-archive/README.md

 - 84 "Get list sum recursively" - Write function sumR which returns the sum of values in a given list.
 Try no to cheat and provide recursive solution.

+- 85 "Rearrange Number to Get its Maximum" - Create function that takes one positive three digit integer and rearranges its digits to get maximum possible number.
+Assume that argument is integer.
+Return null (nil for ruby) if argument is not valid.